 - 1 (9-inch) frozen pie crust in foil tin thawed but still cool

 - 1 cup + 1 Tablespoon granulated sugar divided

 - 2 large eggs

 - 2 large egg yolks

 - Move oven rack to middle position, and preheat to 350 degrees F.

 - Place thawed pie crust on baking sheet, set aside.

 - Add flour, salt, and eggs, and mix until well combined, about 1 minute.
 Add buttermilk, vinegar, and vanilla, and mix until incorporated.

-- Bake for 10 minutes, then sprinkle remaining 1 Tablespoon of sugar over pie.
-Return to oven and bake another 50-55 minutes, or until pie is golden brown and it giggles slightly when shaken.
-Move pie to oven rack to cool for 30 minutes, and then chill in refrigerator for at least 3 hours.
-Serve with freshly whipped cream (optional).
+- Move the pie to the oven rack to cool for 30 minutes, and then chill in the refrigerator for at least 3 hours.